Dustin Trammell

 Trammell began mining Bitcoin in its earliest days, potentially operating one of the first nodes on the network alongside Satoshi and Hal Finney.
 On January 14, 2009, Satoshi sent Trammell 25 BTC as a test transaction, making it one of the earliest known person-to-person bitcoin transfers (following the 10 BTC Satoshi sent to Hal Finney on January 12).
 In their correspondence, Satoshi discussed technical details including coin maturity rules and how the system handled new blocks.

 Trammell’s early adoption and his direct correspondence with Satoshi place him among the very first Bitcoin users.
-His emails with Satoshi, preserved by the Satoshi Nakamoto Institute, provide a window into Bitcoin’s earliest days when the network consisted of only a handful of nodes.
+His emails with Satoshi — preserved by the Satoshi Nakamoto Institute — date from the weeks when the entire network was a handful of nodes.